Monday, 23 April 2012

 The ship was registered in Scotland in the west coast port of Ardrossan.
 She was just under 12,000 tons, built in South Shields in 1958.
 She was one of a fleet of cargo tramp ships owned and operated by H. Hogarth of Glasgow, known to all in the merchant service (as I was to later discover) as "Hungry Hogarths".

-The ship’s captain was a disagreeable and obese man, who smoked oval-shaped Passing Cloud cigarettes that looked as if he had been sitting on them.
+Her captain was a disagreeable and obese man, who smoked oval-shaped Passing Cloud cigarettes that looked as if he had been sitting on them.
 The whole time I was aboard Baron Jedburgh he spoke to me twice: the day I joined and the day I left, and I believe the only words he uttered to me on both occasions were, “Sign here.”

 I had a tiny cabin in the fo’c’sle where the crew were separated from the officers.
 I was taken under the wing of a big fellow donkeyman named Dave Davies, who may have had Welsh ancestry but was a Londoner through and through.
 He was a generous, down to earth fellow, who used to wake me every morning with “Come on then, rise and shine, you’re not on your Daddy’s yacht now, y’know!”